sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 ## Rancher K3s

-[k3s] is a lightweight, certified Kubernetes distribution, for production workloads from Rancher Labs. k3s installs Traefik, version 1.7, as the Ingress Controller, and a service loadbalancer (klippy-lb) by default so that the cluster is ready to go as soon as it starts up.
-The instructions below will be deploying a k3s cluster _without_ the default Traefik 1.7 as we want to deploy this ourselves so that we can use the latest Traefik v2 Kubernetes Ingress Controller installation.
+[k3s] is a lightweight, certified Kubernetes distribution, for production workloads from Rancher Labs. k3s installs Traefik as the Ingress Controller, and a service loadbalancer (klippy-lb) by default so that the cluster is ready to go as soon as it starts up.
+K3s previously installed Traefik 1.7, and more recently Traefik 2.5.
+The instructions below will be deploying a k3s cluster _without_ the default Traefik installation as we want to deploy this ourselves so that we can use the latest Traefik v2 release, version 2.5 at time of writing, and the Kubernetes Ingress Controller.

 ### k3s v1.21.0+k3s1

-_Update 4th May 2021:_ The upcoming K3s `v1.21.0+k3s1` release looks to be
-including core support for Traefik v2 instead of Traefik 1.7.
+The K3s `v1.21.0+k3s1` release includes core support for Traefik v2.4 instead of Traefik 1.7.
 This repository will continue to be maintained as:

+- it uses Traefik 2.5 vs. 2.4
+- people will be on older releases of k3s for some time
 - it is not specific to k3s and should support other k8s distributions
-- people will be on older releases of k3s for some time
 - it contains additional helpful configuration and examples than that provided in the default installation

-Once released this repository will be updated to contain documentation and manifest files supporting the different versions of k3s.
+This repository will be updated to contain documentation and manifest files supporting the different versions of k3s.

 ## Rancher K3d